 Funding period: 2019-2022

-Dr Nath and team hopes to incorporate these elements into upfront prognostication in Follicular Lymphoma that would represent a practical means of improving diagnostic techniques and treatment approaches with real-world applicability.
+Dr Nath aims to use state of the art genetic and molecular techniques to develop a prognostic score for people diagnosed with follicular lymphoma.
+This follicular lymphoma specific prognostic score would represent a practical means of improving diagnostic techniques and treatment approaches with real-world applicability.

 Utilising these highly specific markers may also help the greater research community understand disease processes and be incrementally beneficial to public health medicine.
-The team is hopeful individualising treatment will empower patients and reinforce the importance of psychosocial aspects involved in cancer care.
+Dr Nath is hopeful individualising treatment will not only improve patient outcomes but also provide patients with information and understanding about their blood cancer to empower them to more actively involved in treatment decisions which has been shown to be very important in the psychosocial aspects involved in cancer care.

 PhD scholarships are co-funded by the Leukaemia Foundation and the Haematology Society of Australia and New Zealand (HSANZ).